Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/solutions/why_solutions_removed.md

-# Why and how are some Solutions removed? #
 Some of the reasons a Solution might be removed are detailed below:

 - A Solution was [Flagged][1] for containing inappropriate language,